Machine learning with hard constraints: Neural Differential-Algebraic Equations (DAEs) as a general formalism

 Data-driven Physical Simulations (DDPS) Seminar Series

 Abstract: The combination of scientific models into deep learning structures, commonly referred to as scientific machine learning (SciML), has made great strides in the last few years in incorporating models such as ODEs and PDEs into deep learning through differentiable simulation.
 However, the vast space of scientific simulation also includes models like jump diffusions, agent-based models, and more.
 Is SciML constrained to the simple continuous cases or is there a way to generalize to more advanced model forms?
-This talk will dive into the mathematical aspects of generalizing differentiable simulation to discuss cases like chaotic simulations, differentiating stochastic simulations like particle filters and agent-based models, and solving inverse … READ MORE
+This talk will dive into the mathematical aspects of generalizing differentiable simulation to discuss cases like chaotic simulations, differentiating stochastic simulations like particle filters and agent-based models, and solving … READ MORE

 Accurate and Efficient Physics-Informed Learning Through Differentiable Simulation (ASA Seminar Talk)